 A1.
-These Assessment Regulations apply to all taught postgraduate provision approved by the University and delivered by the University or by its collaborative partners leading to awards or academic credit of the University.
-The Assessment Regulations apply to all assessments, at whatever point in a course they are undertaken, that formally contribute to the recommendation of academic credit or an award of the University.
+These Assessment Regulations apply to all undergraduate courses (with the exception of Accelerated Degrees, for which a bespoke set of Assessment Regulations apply), including Integrated Master's degrees, approved and delivered by the University or by its collaborative partners leading to awards or academic credit of the University.
+They apply to all assessments, at whatever point in a course they are undertaken, that formally contribute to the recommendation of academic credit or an award of the University.